 - Fourth-Degree Burns.
 These are the most severe kind of burn injury.
 At this point, the burn reaches the muscle, tendon, and bone.
 Skin grafts do not work at this stage.
 There could be permanent disfigurement or disability as a result.

 In some cases, burns can be fatal.
 If you’ve lost a loved one because someone’s actions caused fatal burn injuries, you can get justice for them in Mississippi.
 While the process may be difficult and painful, you deserve the chance to speak up for your loved one.
 We know that this won’t replace them, but it may provide some financial security and peace of mind.
-Speak with one of our Jackson wrongful death lawyers if you have any questions.

 How Can Burn Injuries Occur?